-I was taken aback by the piece of advice.
-After a long struggle I had found myself a job and one that I liked, and here was a man who wanted me to leave the job!
+I was taken aback by this piece of advice.
+After a long struggle I had found myself a job that I liked, and here was a man who wanted me to quit!

 "Are you planning to start your own newspaper?"
 I asked him.
-"Perhaps, you may hire me," I said hopefully.
+"Perhaps, you might hire me," I said hopefully.